-What is the Klau Center Faculty Fellow Program?
+What is the Klau Institute Faculty Fellow Program?

-The Klau Center for Civil and Human Rights is building a multidisciplinary group of faculty who will form the core of a vibrant intellectual community focused on issues of civil and human rights.
-The Klau Center will support Fellows’ teaching and scholarship, as well as provide extracurricular programming on core civil and human rights issues, helping to build a campus culture that prioritizes justice and human dignity both in the United States and internationally.
+The Klau Institute for Civil and Human Rights supports a multidisciplinary group of faculty who form the core of a vibrant intellectual community focused on issues of civil and human rights.
+The Klau Institute supports Fellows’ teaching and scholarship, and provides extracurricular programming on core civil and human rights issues, helping to build a campus culture that prioritizes justice and human dignity both in the United States and internationally.

-There will be one annual meeting of the Faculty Fellows to discuss the Klau Center’s current activities, future plans, and opportunities for engagement.
+There will be one annual meeting of the Faculty Fellows to discuss the Klau Institute’s current activities, future plans, and opportunities for engagement.

 Faculty Fellow Funding Opportunities

-Faculty Fellows are eligible to apply for funding to support specific research projects; course development; symposia and roundtables; and other programming and educational activities that advance the mission of the Klau Center.
+Faculty Fellows are eligible to apply for funding to support specific research projects; course development; symposia and roundtables; and other programming and educational activities that advance the mission of the Klau Institute.

-How Can I Become a Klau Center Faculty Fellow?
+How Can I Become a Klau Institute Faculty Fellow?

 Members of the regular faculty can be nominated by the Director, members of the Faculty Advisory Committee, or other Fellows.
 A prospective Fellow will be considered and appointed by the Director for a three-year term, renewable by the Director.

-Individuals from outside the regular faculty of the University may be identified and appointed through the same procedure for one-year renewable terms as Visiting Fellows of the Center.
+Individuals from outside the regular faculty of the University may be identified and appointed through the same procedure for one-year renewable terms as Visiting Fellows of the Institute.